effieguenther/portfolio-website/README.md

 # Welcome to my portfolio website code!

 I'm showcasing the code to my portfolio website as an example of my skills.
-At the moment it is still a work in progress.

 Visit the website here: effie-guenther.com